fniessink/next-action/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit -f <filename>, --file <filename>
+  -h, --help            show this help message and exit --version             show program's version number and exit -c <config.cfg>, --config-file <config.cfg>
+                        filename of configuration file to read (default: ~/.next-action.cfg) -f <todo.txt>, --file <todo.txt>
-                        filename of todo.txt file to read; can be - to read from standard input; argument can be repeated to read tasks from multiple todo.txt files (default: ['~/todo.txt']) -n <number>, --number <number>
+                        filename of todo.txt file to read; can be '-' to read from standard input; argument can be repeated to read tasks from multiple todo.txt files (default: ['~/todo.txt']) -n <number>, --number <number>
                         number of next actions to show (default: 1)